yjp20/prism/docs/guides/multiple-documents.md

     https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v3.0/petstore.yaml
 ```

-To make the new node accessible from the proxy, please also adjust `nginx.conf`:
+To make the new node accessible from the proxy, please also adjust `Caddyfile`:

 ```
 reverse_proxy /app_3/* prism_3:4010